camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

   "bpmn-error"); //errorCode
 ```

-A bpmn error with the error code `bpmn-error` is propagated.
-If there exists a boundary event with this error code the bpmn error will be catched and handled.
+A BPMN error with the error code `bpmn-error` is propagated.
+If a boundary event with this error code exists, the BPMN error will be caught and handled.

 ### Querying Tasks

 A query for external tasks can be made via `ExternalTaskService#createExternalTaskQuery`.
-Opposed to `#fetchAndLock`, this is a reading query that does not set any locks.
+Contrary to `#fetchAndLock`, this is a reading query that does not set any locks.

 ### Managing Operations